 Population exchange brought Greek speakers to Turkish town Catalca

 The population exchange was seen as an integral part of the nation-building process.
 Approximately, 1,700,000 people (1,200,000 Orthodox Greeks and 500,000 Muslims) were subjected to the exchange.

-The migrants were carried port to port by ships and settled first in temporary refugee camps.
+The migrants were carried port to port by ships and initially settled in temporary refugee camps.

 As a result of this mandatory migration, the lives of thousands of people were changed completely.

 In reality, they were victims of the treaty on both sides, as they had to rebuild their lives from the beginning.

 The exchanged population attempted to preserve their identities and cultures of origin homeland while struggling to integrate to the new community.